 Retainers.
 Board members receive an annual retainer pursuant to our amended and restated non-employee director compensation policy.
-In 2020, under this policy, the annual retainer for service as chairman of the board was \$62,500, the annual retainer for board service was \$37,500, the annual retainer for service as a member of a committee was \$4,000, and the annual retainer for service as a chairman of a committee was \$11,000 (except for the Nominating and Governance Committee, which was \$6,000).
+In 2021, under this policy, the annual retainer for service as chair of the board was \$62,500, the annual retainer for service as a member of the board was \$37,500, the annual retainer for service as a member of a committee was \$4,000, and the annual retainer for service as a chair of a committee was \$11,000 (except for service as the chair of the Nominating and Governance Committee which was \$6,000).
+In January 2022, our board of directors adopted an amendment to our non-employee director compensation policy, effective on the date of the 2022 Annual Meeting of Stockholders, pursuant to which the annual retainer for service as a chair of the board will be increased to \$63,000, the annual retainer for service as a member of the board will be increased to \$42,000, the annual retainer for service as a member of a committee will be increased to \$5,000, the annual retainer for service as chair of the Nominating and Governance Committee and Compensation Committee will be \$15,000, and the annual retainer for service as chair of the Nominating and Governance Committee and Risk Committee will be \$11,000.
 These board and committee retainers are paid quarterly in advance.
 These retainers for board and committee service are paid, at the election of the director, in either shares of common stock or stock units issued pursuant to our non-employee directors' deferred compensation plan, as described above.

 Equity-Based Compensation.
 Pursuant to the amended and restated non-employee director compensation policy, non-employee directors are also entitled to receive an annual equity grant in the form of RSUs at the time of annual meeting of stockholders.
-In 2020, the chairman of our board of directors was entitled to RSUs with a value of \$62,500 and other non-employee directors were entitled to RSUs with a value of \$37,500.
+In 2021, the chair of our board of directors was entitled to RSUs with a value of \$62,500 and other non-employee directors were entitled to RSUs with a value of \$37,500.
+Pursuant to the amendment to our amended and restated non-employee director compensation policy, effective at the 2022 Annual Meeting of Stockholders, the chair of our board of directors will be entitled to RSUs with a value of \$113,000 and the non-employee directors will be entitled to RSUs with a value of \$63,000.
 RSUs granted under the policy will vest on the earlier of the one-year anniversary of the grant date or the date of the next annual meeting of stockholders.
-Our non-employee directors may elect to receive these RSUs in the form of stock units pursuant to our non-employee directors' deferred compensation plan.
+Our non-employee directors may elect to receive these RSUs in the form of deferred stock units pursuant to our non-employee directors' deferred compensation plan.